PSLmodels/tax-microdata-benchmarking/tax_microdata_benchmarking/examination/results.md

 lower than JCT and about 67% lower than TSY.
 The model has been extensively tested with a variety of hypothetical tax units with qualified business income, so there is confidence that the model represents the QBID tax rules correctly.
-However, there is a shortage of publicly-available information about the nature of the businesses generating the qualified business income, and it is exactly that kind of business information that is required to accurately estimate the QBID tax expenditure.
+However, there is a shortage of publicly-available information about the attributes of the businesses generating the qualified business income, and it is exactly that kind of business information that is required to estimate accurately the QBID tax expenditure.

 And finally, Tax-Calculator does not include any logic for the Affordable Care Act premium tax credit, so it is impossible to generate an estimate of this tax expenditure in phase 1.